Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: The Basics of Einstein- ther gravity

-To decouple the linearized equations of motion in the presence of a non-trivial vector background that preserves spacial rotations, it is useful to resort to a so-called \emph{scalar-vector-tensor (SVT) decomposition} \cite{Lifshitz:1945du}.
+To decouple the linearized equations of motion in the presence of a nontrivial vector background that preserves spatial rotations, it is useful to resort to a so-called \emph{scalar-vector-tensor (SVT) decomposition} \cite{Lifshitz:1945du}.
 More precisely, due to Helmholtz's theorem, the irreducible parts of the perturbations under the $SO(3)$ rotational group can further be split into scalar, vector and tensor components under the $SO(2)$ subgroup of the rotations about a given direction.
-The resulting scalar, vector and tensor sectors then naturally decouple, which allows for a convenient description of the corresponding dynamical degrees of freedom at the leading order.
-The non-locality of such a decomposition \cite{carroll2019spacetime} poses no problems because the final observables, in particular the perturbed Riemann tensor dictating the geodesic deviation equation, are local objects \cite{Flanagan:2005yc,Zosso:2024xgy}
+The resulting scalar, vector and tensor sectors then naturally decouple, which allows for a convenient description of the corresponding dynamical degrees of freedom at the leading-order.
+The nonlocality of such a decomposition \cite{carroll2019spacetime} poses no problems because the final observables, in particular the perturbed Riemann tensor dictating the geodesic deviation equation, are local objects \cite{Flanagan:2005yc,Zosso:2024xgy}

 In practice, given the above setup, the components of the metric perturbation can be uniquely decomposed as \cite{Flanagan:2005yc}